 A fractured cusp occurs when a fragment of a tooth breaks off while the rest of the tooth structure remains intact.
 Depending on the crack’s size, location and type, as long as the pulp is not exposed, it can be fixed with a bonded filling or crown.
 This is to prevent the crack from worsening and getting infection.
 A crown can also help enhance aesthetics too.

 A cracked tooth happens when the enamel breaks and exposes the dentine, causing the tooth to experience pain and sensitivity.
 Although the tooth is not separated into pieces, the crack unfortunately cannot be filled with merely a filling.
 The best option would be to reinforce a dental crown to prevent the crack from expanding.
-However, if the crack is deep and has caused infection, a root canal treatment is necessary.
+However, if the crack is deep and has caused an infection, a root canal treatment is necessary.
 This procedure involves drilling the top of the tooth to remove soft tissue that contains nerves and blood vessels, also known as pulp.
 Once the root canal treatment is done, a crown may be placed over the tooth to protect it against further infection.

 When a tooth splits entirely due to a crack, the gums around the teeth will start to bleed and swell.
 An extraction is necessary to prevent gum infection.
-It is recommended to replace the removed tooth to ensure a stable bite and preserve the alignment of remaining teeth.
+It is recommended to replace the removed tooth to ensure a stable bite and preserve the alignment of the remaining teeth.
 This tooth replacement may involve a dental bridge or dental implant, both of which require dental crowns as a pivotal part of the treatment.

-A dental bridge will need two crowns (one at each end of the bridge) and a dental implant will need a crown placed over a metal rod which functions as the root of the tooth.
-In both options, the crowns work to maintain appearance and hold the new tooth in place.
+A dental bridge will need two crowns (one at each end of the bridge) and a dental implant will need a crown placed over a metal rod that functions as the root of the tooth.
+In both options, the crowns work to maintain the appearance and hold the new tooth in place.